Repel Flea, Tick and Worm Repellent

 Guidance For First-Time Users

-• We advise building up gradually to the recommended serving
+We recommend introducing Boost gradually and building up to the recommended serving:

-3. Increase by a further quarter serving each 3-4 days after this until you’ve reached the recommended full serving for your dog’s size
+• Increase by ¼ serving every 3–4 days until you reach the full recommended serving for your dog’s weight.

 Adding ProDog Flea, Tick and Worm Repellent Powder to Wet Dog Food

-• Place the usual amount of wet or raw dog food in your dog’s favourite bowl
+• Add your usual amount of wet or raw food to your dog’s bowl.

-• Stir in well until the powder is fully mixed in with the meal
+• Mix well until the powder is fully blended.

 Adding ProDog Flea, Tick and Worm Repellent Powder to Dry Dog Food

-• Place the usual amount of dry dog food in your dog’s favourite bowl
+• Place the dry food into your dog’s bowl.

-• Stir in well until the powder is fully mixed in with the meal
+• Stir until the powder is fully incorporated.

 Active Ingredients List